 - European markets are trading 0.9% higher.

-- US futures are trading 0.1% lower ahead of the market open.
+- US futures are trading 0.4% higher ahead of the market open.

 Technical Outlook (SPX):

-- The Market doesn't care about the economy nor earnings.
-That is not what is driving them.
-The markets only care about what the Fed is doing to keep equities propped up.
+- The market doesn't care about the economy nor earnings.
+That is not what is driving it.
+The market only cares about what the Fed is doing to keep equities propped up.